 Pursuant to the combination, Republic and Spinnaker will each merge with and into our partnership, with our partnership surviving.
-As a result of these mergers, the limited partner interests held by the limited partners of Republic and Spinnaker will be converted into our common units and the general partner interests held by the general partners of Republic and Spinnaker will be converted into general partner interests in our partnership.
+As a result of these mergers, the limited partner interests held by the limited partners of Republic and Spinnaker will be converted into our common units and the general partner interests held by the general partners of Republic and Spinnaker will be converted into general partners of Republic and Spinnaker will be converted into general partner interests in our partnership.
 For federal income tax purposes, Republic and Spinnaker each will be considered to terminate as a result of the mergers, and the following steps will be deemed to occur: (i) Republic and Spinnaker each will be deemed to have transferred all of their assets and liabilities to us in exchange for common units and general partner interests in our partnership; and (ii) immediately thereafter, Republic and Spinnaker each will be deemed to have distributed these common units and general partner interests to the limited partners and general partners of Republic and Spinnaker in liquidation of Republic and Spinnaker.

 Also pursuant to the combination, and simultaneously with the mergers described above, Dorchester Hugoton will contribute to us the Dorchester Hugoton ORRIs and other assets not conveyed to Dorchester Minerals Operating LP or distributed to the partners of Dorchester Hugoton in exchange for our common units and the assumption by us of the balance of Dorchester Hugoton's obligations and liabilities.
 Following this contribution and assumption, after making any necessary payments to its creditors, Dorchester Hugoton will distribute its remaining cash and our common units to its non-dissenting depositary receipt holders and general partners in liquidation of Dorchester Hugoton.
-The liquidation of Dorchester Hugoton will not be taxable to its non-dissenting partners except to the extent that any cash distributed to a partner in the liquidation exceeds the partner's basis will be treated as long term capital gain, taxed at a maximum 20% federal tax rate, if the partner is an individual who held his units for more than one year.
+The liquidation of Dorchester Hugoton will not be taxable to its non-dissenting partners except to the extent that any cash distributed to a partner in the liquidation exceeds the partner's tax basis in his partnership interest.
+Cash distributions in excess of a partner's basis will be treated as long term capital gain, taxed at a maximum 20% federal tax rate, if the partner is an individual who held his units for more than one year.
 Otherwise the gain will be taxed at rates applicable to ordinary income.